SO-Close-Vote-Reviewers/auto-comments/README.md

 The comments are in a raw format so you can copy&paste them into the "import/export" window.

+Want to have your options alway be in sync with this repo?
+Follow the instructions at [comments.socvr.org](https://comments.socvr.org/).

 ## Contributing

 If you have write access to this repository, please commit directly to master.
 This repo is meant to be a "community wiki" for auto-comments.